Basics for Faculty/Staff

 - You may not provide lists of students enrolled for any commercial purpose.

 - You may not discuss the progress of a student with anyone other that the student (including parents/guardians/spouse) without the written consent of the student; unless there is a legitimate educational interest with another school official.
-E.g.: advisor, department chair, Admissions & Records Office, etc.
+E.g.: advisor, department chair, Office of the Registrar, etc.

 - Do not include the GPA in a letter of recommendation without the written request from the student specifying what records are to be disclosed, stating the purpose of the disclosure, and identifying the party to whom the disclosure may be made.